Getting a divorce in Singapore can be extremely daunting.

 If you intend to commence divorce proceedings against your spouse, you may wish to consider the following: –

-2. Can you get divorce in Singapore? – In order to get divorce in Singapore, either party must be a Singapore Citizen or have been habitually residing in Singapore for the last 3 years.
+In order to get a divorce in Singapore, either party must be a Singapore Citizen or have been habitually residing in Singapore for the last 3 years.
 If you do not meet this requirement, Singapore may not be the correct forum for you to commence your divorce action.

-4. Can you and your spouse reach an agreement? – If you and your spouse are able to reach an agreement on all the issues – the reasons for the breakdown of the marriage and the ancillary matters – parties can commence the divorce on the simplified track.
-This will save you significant time and costs.
-You may wish to consult our divorce lawyers on our divorce packages for simplified proceedings.
+If you and your spouse are able to reach an agreement on all the issues – the reasons for the breakdown of the marriage and the ancillary matters – parties can commence the divorce on the simplified track.

 Starting a divorce action requires strict compliance with court procedure.
 Once the divorce has been commenced, you will also need to abide by court timelines, which may become overwhelming especially if you unfamiliar with the law.